One of the most popular coins to collect during the 20th century features one of the most popular presidents of the 20th century.

-The United States government swiftly approved the Kennedy half dollar mere weeks after Kennedy was killed, making for what was one of the most sudden changes in United States coinage history.
+The United States government swiftly approved the Kennedy half dollar mere weeks after Kennedy was killed — making for what was one of the most sudden changes in United States coinage history.

-The Kennedy half dollar replaced the Franklin half dollar, which was struck from 1948 to 1963.
+The Kennedy half dollar replaced the Franklin half dollar — which was struck from 1948 to 1963.

-Are Kennedy Half Dollars Common?
+The Most Common Kennedy Half Dollars

 Kennedy half dollars, though not seen in circulation much anymore, are actually very common coins.